steinbrennerlab/steinbrennerlab.github.io/research.md

 <br>

 ## Our big questions
 - How do plants first detect attack by chewing insects?
-We know that plants revamp hormonal and defensive chemistry after attack, but <b>what are the molecular events in the first minutes and seconds</b> that activate these changes?
+We know that plants revamp hormonal and defensive chemistry after attack, but <b>what are the molecular signaling events in the first minutes and seconds after herbivore attack</b>?
+How are herbivore-specific defenses achieved?
 <br>

 - How does the plant innate immune system evolve?
-We focus on <b>cell surface receptors at the plasma membrane</b>, which form a massively diverse gene family in plants underlying pest and pathogen resistance
+We focus on <b>cell surface receptors at the plasma membrane</b>, which form a massively diverse gene family in plants underlying pest and pathogen resistance.

 ## 1. Plant Immunity